 Get Your Weight Off Of Me : Written and recorded in 1999-2004.
 Finalized and mixed in 2004.
 One of numerous tracks recorded with Rodney Jerkins that is vocally complete and ready for release.
 Often referred to with the wrong title (“Can’t Get Your Weight Off Of Me”), Only three very short snippets are online.
 The whole version was played by Michael Prince to a few fans.
 Run time: 5:17.
 Full demo remains unreleased.

 We’ve Had Enough : 1st mix recorded in 1999-2001.
 New mix recorded in 2004 & released in 2004 (The Ultimate Collection Box Set).

 One More Chance : Recorded in 1999-2003 & released in 2003 (Number Ones).

 Hollywood Tonight : Recorded in 1999-2008.
 Additional vocals recorded late 2008 in Michael’s Bel Air Hotel suite.
 Damien Shields : “There are unreleased vocals of MJ ad-libbing “she’s too young to understand” during the bridge of Hollywood Tonight which somehow slipped through the cracks and were never used in any posthumous remix.
 There’s an unreleased rhythm guitar by David Williams too”.
 Remixed version featuring Taryll Jackson was released posthumously in 2010 (Michael).
 Demo leaked in 2014 but remains unreleased.

-I Have This Dream (demo) : Written by Michael Jackson, David Foster and Carol Bayer Sager in 1999 during the Invincible sessions.
+I Have This Dream (1st demo) : Written by Michael Jackson, David Foster and Carol Bayer Sager in 1999 during the Invincible sessions.
 The song was reworked in 2005.
 Both demos remains unreleased.

 OTHER SONGS FROM THIS ERA